-The file manager is designed as a user friendly interface for the convenience of all types of users.
+The file manager is designed as a user-friendly interface for the convenience of all users.

-1. Select the folder icon on the right-hand panel from anywhere in your Terra on Azure workspace.
+1. Select the folder icon on the right side panel from anywhere in your Terra on Azure workspace.

 2. Selecting the folder will open up a new screen where you can upload your files to your workspace’s Azure storage container.

 3. Select upload to select a file to upload from your local machine.